-MHPSE is the supplier of the boiler, steam turbine, generator and auxiliary equipment, and air quality control system (AQCS), and also acts as the erection / commissioning advisor for the project.
+MHPSE is the supplier of the boiler, steam turbine, generator and auxiliary equipment, and air quality control system (AQCS).
+It also acts as the erection/commissioning advisor for the project.

 Vattenfall Europe is developing a new hard coal-fired power plant along the Elbe River at Moorburg, Germany.

-P&M was entrusted with the construction, assembly and supply of the service equipment of the power plant, and will also provide electrical equipment around the main circuit.
+P&M was entrusted with the construction, assembly and supply of the service equipment of the power plant, as well as providing electrical equipment around the main circuit.

 ENEA Wytwarzanie contracted ILF Consulting Engineers for providing engineering services for Kozienice 11 unit.
 Pentair was awarded the contract for the supply of valves for the boiler, turbine and balance-of-plant portion.